CNC Milling is more affordable than ever before and there are so many options before you.

 The clear instructions and detailed manual with illustrations make assembling the Nomad 3 really easy and help you do it in under 30 minutes.

 Carbide 3D provides a 30-day replacement policy, whereby Carbide 3D will replace any part damaged due to operator error, free of cost in the first 30 days.

 This is particularly helpful for beginners as they can be relaxed about breaking the machine during the initial learning period.

 Moreover, you get a warranty of 18 months for the Nomad 3, which is a testament to its quality.

 Carbide 3D is known for its technical support, online community, and forums that come with its machines.

 Nomad 3 is made in Carbide 3D's manufacturing unit in California, and they are known to ship replacement parts quickly.

 Their support videos on their official YouTube channel are pretty helpful, and they even provide tips and tricks for using their machine through videos.

-For an sub $3,000 price tag, the features and capability the machine brings to your shop is impressive.
+For a sub $3,000 price tag, the features and capability the machine brings to your shop are impressive.

 You can produce quality prototypes right from your desktop, hassle-free.